|Party Nomination Odds: +4000|

 While we cannot exactly pinpoint the voter base Julian Castro is attempting to appeal to at this moment in time, we can speculate who he may be targeting.
 Once these details are confirmed we will update this section:

 Castro’s odds mean that he is considered an underdog by a margin of points, but is more likely than other potential candidates with wider margins to face Trump.
 Having odds that place in in the middle of the list of potential candidates, the effectiveness of his campaign will determine where he ends up pretty early on.
+However, competition from other Dems like Beto and Sanders up the challenge.

 Julian Castro opened his presidential campaign position with a policy to provide Pre-K for all youth in the US, as well as, expand health care, and fight climate change.
 Castro also discussed pursuing policies to provide accessible college alternatives and criminal-justice reform.
 Castro has publicly supported the Black Lives Matter movement, Paris Climate Agreement, Universal Healthcare, and LGBTQ rights.